reeynier/reeynier.github.io/_posts/LeetCode/2021-01-24-the-number-of-employees-which-report-to-each-employee.md

 ---
 layout: post
-title:  "The Number Of Employees Which Report To Each Employee"
+title:  "The Number Of Employees Which Report To Each Employee Problem"
 categories: [ Database ]
 tags: [ MySQL, Leetcode ]
 similar: [ DatabaseGroup25 ]